tommywilczek/flower-shop/README.md

 ## Testing

-To run the unit tests, use `ng test`.
-This will run the test suite in Chrome.
+To run the unit tests, use `npm test`.
+This will run the test suite in Chrome and include a code coverage report.

 For cross-browser testing, navigate to `http://localhost:9876` in Safari and Firefox.